-You can find this Godless exclusive short by going to http://www.godless.com or by downloading the Godless app to your mobile device of choice.
+This title, like many of Todd Love’s stories, can be found at http://www.godless.com or by downloading the Godless App to your mobile device of choice.
 The link is below: